 “It was a natural step to start producing belts for biodryers.
 With our existing machinery, we can offer our customers belts up to ten meters wide.
 In developing dryer belts, we utilize our know-how from paper machine clothing and advanced seaming techniques.
 For example, zipper-aided seaming makes it easier to install belts weighing as much as 1,400 kilos – which also means it’s safer and faster,” explains Tapio Salminen, Product Sales Manager at Valmet.

-"Since the first positions in the Scandinavian market and in China, where Valmet Biodryer Belts consolidated a strong quality reputation, Valmet has expanded both geographically and in the type of industry approached.
-Nowadays, Valmet supplies leading companies pursuing sustainability in the industry in the USA, Asia Pacific Region, UK, Austria, Portugal and Germany," says Raul de Almeida, Global Product Manager for biodryer belts at Valmet.
+"Since the first positions in the Scandinavian market and in China, where Valmet Dryer Belts consolidated a strong quality reputation, Valmet has expanded both geographically and in the type of industry approached.
+Nowadays, Valmet supplies leading companies pursuing sustainability in the industry in the USA, Asia Pacific Region, UK, Austria, Portugal and Germany," says Raul de Almeida, Global Product Manager for dryer belts at Valmet.

-Examples of Valmet’s biodryer belt deliveries so far include a combined heat and power plant in Vaskiluoto, Finland, and several plants in China.
-Vaskiluoto was, in fact, the first plant to use a Valmet biodryer belt, and Valmet also handled the installation.
-“We have been using Valmet’s biodryer belt for almost two years, and our experiences are very positive.
+Examples of Valmet’s dryer belt deliveries so far include a combined heat and power plant in Vaskiluoto, Finland, and several plants in China.
+Vaskiluoto was, in fact, the first plant to use a Valmet Dryer Belt, and Valmet also handled the installation.
+“We have been using Valmet’s belt for almost two years, and our experiences are very positive.
 The belt has carried fuel used to produce 750 GWh of energy.
 When we were looking into the belt change in 2016, Valmet’s experts demonstrated their good understanding of our operating conditions and material requirements.
 The co-operation has been very smooth at every stage,” says Janne Österback, Technical Manager at Vaskiluodon Voima.